Chief Executive Officer

 Director of Project Management

-In Natasha’s role she will focus on further developing INDOCHINO's project framework and process development to support the continuation of the company's growth strategy.
-In her role as Manager, IT Strategy, Natasha oversaw API and process integration with INDOCHINO’s manufacturing partner, launched their next generation of pattern with the Fit Method program, and developed a technology strategy to implement an integrated view of the customer.
-With 10 years of project and program management experience across diverse sectors including education, engineering and retail, Natasha discovered her true passion for retail during her time at Kit and Ace, and is excited to continue developing and advancing INDOCHINO's project management disciplines.
+In Natasha’s role she leads INDOCHINO's project management office and process improvement to support the company's growth strategy.
+Natasha oversaw the automation of supply chain through API and process integration with INDOCHINO’s manufacturing partner, launched their next generation of pattern with our Fit Method program, and developed a technology strategy to implement an integrated view of the customer.
+With over 10 years of project and program management experience across diverse sectors including education, engineering and retail.
+Natasha discovered her true passion for retail during her time at Kit and Ace and continues to develop and advance INDOCHINO's projects for future success.